-STRS pays health care benefits from the Health Care Stabilization Fund.
-At June 30, 2005 (the latest information available), the balance in the Health Care Stabilization Fund was \$3.3 billion.
-For the fiscal year ended June 30, 2005 (the latest information available), net health care costs paid by STRS were \$254.780 million and STRS had 115,395 eligible benefit recipients.
+STRS Ohio pays health care benefits from the Health Care Stabilization Fund.
+At June 30, 2006 (the latest information available), the balance in the Health Care Stabilization Fund was \$3.5 billion.
+For the fiscal year ended June 30, 2006 (the latest information available), net health care costs paid by STRS Ohio were \$282.743 million and STRS Ohio had 119,184 eligible benefit recipients.

 For SERS, coverage is made available to service retirees with ten or more fiscal years of qualifying service credit, and to disability and survivor benefit recipients.
 All retirees and beneficiaries are required to pay a portion of their premium for health care.
 The portion is based on years of service, Medicare eligibility, and retirement status.
-Premiums may be reduced for retirees whose household income falls below the poverty level.

 After the allocation for basic benefits, the remainder of the employer's 14 percent contribution is allocated to providing health care benefits.
-For the fiscal year ended June 30, 2006, employer contributions to fund health care benefits were 3.42 percent of covered payroll, a decrease of 0.01 percent from fiscal year 2005.
+For the fiscal year ended June 30, 2007, employer contributions to fund health care benefits were 3.32 percent of covered payroll, a decrease of .10 percent from fiscal year 2006.
 In addition, SERS levies a surcharge to fund health care benefits equal to 14 percent of the difference between a minimum pay and the member's pay, pro-rated for partial service credit.
-For fiscal year 2006, the minimum pay was established at \$35,800.
+For fiscal year 2007, the minimum pay was established at \$35,800.
 However, the surcharge is capped at 2 percent of each employer's SERS salaries.

 The surcharge, added to the unallocated portion of the 14 percent employer contribution rate, provides for maintenance of the asset target level for the health care fund.
-The target level for the health care reserve is 150 percent of annual health care expenses.
-Expenses for health care for the fiscal year ended June 30, 2005 (the latest information available) were \$178.221 million.
-At June 30, 2005 (the latest information available), SERS had net assets available for payment of health care benefits of \$267.5 million, which is about 168 percent of next years projected net health care costs of \$158.776 million.
-On the basis of actuarial projections, the allocated contributions will be insufficient in the long term, to provide for a health care reserve equal to at least 150 percent of estimated annual net claim costs.
-SERS has 58,123 participants currently receiving health care benefits.
+The target level for the health care reserve is 150 percent of the projected claims less premium contributions for the next year.
+Expenses for health care for the fiscal year ended June 30, 2006 (the latest information available) were \$158.751 million.
+At June 30, 2006 (the latest information available for payment of health care benefits of \$295.6 million.
+At June 30, 2006 (the latest information available), SERS has 59,492 participants currently receiving health care benefits.